 Saturdays are the busiest 'changeover' days at the Isle of Wight's holiday parks.
 As a result, some caravan sites will give you a decent discount if you arrive on a weekday.

-For example, we searched for a week's holiday starting on Friday August 6th 2021 at Thorness Bay Holiday Park and found that the cheapest accommodation available was £799.
-If you arrived a day later, the cheapest accommodation available was £959, so £160 more.
-It wasn't the same accommodation, but you certainly get a better choice of the cheaper grades of caravan if you are flexible on your arrival day.
-You'll also find that the Isle of Wight ferry is most expensive on Saturdays during the summer holidays.
+You'll also find that the Isle of Wight ferry is more expensive on Saturdays during the summer holidays.
 It's much quieter and a bit cheaper during the rest of the week.
-As a rough guide, you might save yourself up to £30-£40 by avoiding Saturdays. |
+As a rough guide, you might save yourself up to £30 - £40 by avoiding Saturdays.

 2. Visit during the last week in August